gcovr/gcovr/doc/README.txt

 `epub` directory.
 This is a bit of a hack.
 It apparently works around a limitation of the MacPorts installation of asciidoc.

-MANPAGES

-The command

-    make manpages

-creates CxxTest man pages in the doc/man directory.